 In a strange twist of social media, heroin addicts are using Instagram to share pictures of their addiction.
-With hashtags like those above getting thousands of posts, this isn’t a fad.
-It looks like using social media to document addiction is here to stay.
+With hashtags like #junkiesofig and #junkietrackmarks getting thousands of posts, this isn’t a fad.
+It looks like using social media, and the so-called junkies of Instagram are here to stay.

-What exactly are the junkies of Instagram (their words, not mine) sharing pictures of?
-Why isn’t Instagram removing these pictures?
+What exactly are the junkies of Instagram sharing pictures of?
 More to the point, how can social media be used to influence both addiction and recovery?